-B) Eligibility: Full-time employees are eligible for Earned Time and Extended Sick Leave benefits.
-Employees who are at 3/5 or 4/5 status shall be eligible for Earned Time and Extended Sick Leave benefits at lower accrual rates, on a pro-rated basis.
+B) Eligibility: Full-time employees are eligible for Earned Time.
+Employees who are at 3/5 or 4/5 status shall be eligible for Earned Time benefits at lower accrual rates, on a pro-rated basis.
 (For bargaining unit positions, refer to the applicable Collective Bargaining Agreement).

-Earned time and Extended Sick Leave begin accruing upon first day of employment.
-Employees may not use Earned Time or Extended Sick Leave until the first of the month after they have completed six months of employment.
-Employees may not take more than 40 consecutive hours of earned time until completion of one (1) year of employment.
+Earned Time begin accruing upon first day of employment.
+Employees may not use Earned Time until the first of the month after they have completed six months of employment.
+Employees may not take more than forty (40) consecutive hours of Earned Time until completion of one (1) year of employment.

-If an employee has no earned accrued time or is ineligible for earned time or extended sick leave and has time off due to illness or preapproved vacation, the time off is without pay and is subject to approval on a case by case basis for pre-approved circumstances.
+If an employee has no earned accrued time or is ineligible for Earned Time and has time off due to illness or pre-approved vacation, the time off is without pay and is subject to pre-approval on a case by case basis for pre-approved circumstances.

-If an employee is out of work for a full pay period without pay, there will be no accrual for earned time or extended sick leave.
+If an employee is out of work for a full pay period without pay, there will be no accrual for Earned Time.

-Earned Time or Extended Sick Leave is paid at the employee's current base rate of pay, and it also, includes 2nd and 3rd shift differentials if the employee is normally scheduled for 2nd or 3rd shifts.
-Weekend differential is not included in base rate of pay for ET and Extended Sick Leave purposes.
+Earned Time is paid at the employee's current base rate of pay, and it also, includes $2^{nd}$ and $3^{rd}$ shift differentials if the employee is normally scheduled for $2^{nd}$ or $3^{rd}$ shifts.
+Weekend differential is not included in base rate of pay for Earned Time purposes.

-C) Employment Status Change: If an employee's status changes (e.g. per diem to full-time) and he/she has completed their initial six (6) month waiting period, the employee would have earned time benefits begin accruing immediately and be able to use as time is accrued.
+C) Employment Status Change: If an employee's status changes (e.g. per diem to full-time) and he/she has completed their initial six (6) month waiting period, the employee would have Earned Time benefits begin accruing immediately and be able to use as time is accrued.
 However, the employee's Anniversary Date for benefit accruals would become the date their status change became effective and there would be a full five (5) year waiting period before their accrual rate increases.